cameraui/docs/detection/faces.md

 2. Enter a **name**, pick the **face detection plugin**, and drop in a clear photo of the person.
 3. Select **Enroll**. camera.ui checks the photo for a face and tells you if it can't find one.

-The person is now recognised in future events, with their name shown as an attribute on detections.
+The person is now recognized in future events, with their name shown as an attribute on detections.

 <Shot src="/img/detection/faces-enroll.png" alt="Enroll face dialog" />